 White-sand seafront

 The waterside section of Alcudia – known as Port d’Alcudia – wrote the book on beach days.
-There’s a gentle buzz to the streets that sit behind the waterfront, and the sand itself is paler than a Brit on day one abroad.
+There’s a gentle buzz to the streets that sit behind the waterfront, and the sand is cliché-level white.
 If you’re looking for a bit of love on Insta, head to the huge wooden boardwalk, which pokes out into the bay – it’s like something from a postcard.

 Roman ruins